Medically reviewed by Drugs.com. Last updated on Nov 19, 2020.

 Use: Labeled Indications

-Macular degeneration: Treatment of neovascular (wet) age-related macular degeneration (AMD)
+Age-related macular degeneration: Treatment of neovascular (wet) age-related macular degeneration.

-Macular edema: Treatment of macular edema following retinal vein occlusion (RVO) and diabetic macular edema
+Macular edema: Treatment of macular edema following retinal vein occlusion.

-Age-related macular degeneration (AMD): Intravitreal: 2 mg (0.05 mL) once every 4 weeks (monthly) for the first 12 weeks (3 months), followed by 2 mg (0.05 mL) once every 8 weeks (every 2 months) thereafter.
+Age-related macular degeneration: Intravitreal: 2 mg (0.05 mL) once every 4 weeks (monthly) for the first 12 weeks (3 months), followed by 2 mg (0.05 mL) once every 8 weeks (every 2 months).
 Although may be administered every 4 weeks, additional efficacy has not been demonstrated (compared with every 8 week administration); some patients may require every 4 week (monthly) dosing after the first 12 weeks of therapy (first 3 injections).
+Some patients may also be treated every 12 weeks (3 months) after one year of effective treatment (not as effective as every 8 week administration).

-Diabetic macular edema (DME): Intravitreal: 2 mg (0.05 mL) once every 4 weeks (monthly) for the first 5 injections, followed by 2 mg (0.05 mL) once every 8 weeks (every 2 months).
-Although may be administered every 4 weeks, additional efficacy has not been demonstrated (compared with every 8 week administration); some patients may require every 4 week (monthly) dosing after the first 20 weeks (first 5 injections).
+Diabetic macular edema: Intravitreal: 2 mg (0.05 mL) once every 4 weeks (monthly) for the first 5 injections, followed by 2 mg (0.05 mL) once every 8 weeks (every 2 months).
+Although may be administered every 4 weeks, additional efficacy has not been demonstrated (compared with every 8 week administration); some patients may require every 4 week (monthly) dosing after the first 20 weeks of therapy (first 5 injections).

-Diabetic retinopathy (DR) in patients with DME: Intravitreal: 2 mg (0.05 mL) once every 4 weeks (monthly) for the first 5 injections, followed by 2 mg (0.05 mL) once every 8 weeks (every 2 months).
-Although may be administered every 4 weeks, additional efficacy has not been demonstrated (compared with every 8 week administration); some patients may require every 4 week (monthly) dosing after the first 20 weeks (first 5 injections).
+Diabetic retinopathy: Intravitreal: 2 mg (0.05 mL) once every 4 weeks (monthly) for the first 5 injections, followed by 2 mg (0.05 mL) once every 8 weeks (every 2 months).
+Although may be administered every 4 weeks, additional efficacy has not been demonstrated (compared with every 8 week administration); some patients may require every 4 week (monthly) dosing after the first 20 weeks of therapy (first 5 injections).

-Macular edema following retinal vein occlusion (RVO): Intravitreal: 2 mg (0.05 mL) once every 4 weeks (monthly)
+Macular edema following retinal vein occlusion: Intravitreal: 2 mg (0.05 mL) once every 4 weeks (monthly)

 Refer to adult dosing.